Project-OSRM/osrm-frontend/README.md

 ## Local OSRM instance

-The most common modifcation is to add your own OSRM endpoint.
+The most common modification is to add your own OSRM endpoint.
 For this open `src/leaflet_options.js`:

 ```
   services: [{